 As mentioned above, the issues around keeping electronic health records have prompted the need for a blockchain-based solution, but let us look in a little more detail at those problems?

 First, healthcare providers hold the right to patients’ data, meaning that patients have little control over who can access their medical data and how they use it.

-Inherent features of regulated blockchain lead to important benefits for healthcare.
+The inherent features of regulated blockchain lead to important benefits for healthcare.
 First, patients are in control of their health data and can determine who has access to it.
 There’s no chance of a third party stealing their data and as a result, patient data is more secure.

 Fortunately, regulated blockchain can eliminate these issues and put patients in charge of their data for better healthcare.
 Contact us today to see how the L3COS blockchain-based operating system can be the ideal platform for electronic health records.